Residuality and Learning for Nondeterministic Nominal Automata: Canonical Residual Nominal Automata

-Note that, in particular, the initial states have empty support since $\lang$ is equivariant.
-This means that the automaton cannot guess any values at the start.
-Similarly, the transition relation does not allow for guessing. \end{proof} To better understand the structure of the canonical non-guessing residual automaton, we recall the following fact and its consequence on non-guessing automata. \begin{lemma} Let $X$ be an orbit-finite nominal set and $A \subset \atoms$ be a finite set of atoms.
-The set $\left\{ x \in X \mid A \text{ supports } x \right\}$ is finite. \end{lemma} \begin{corollary} The transition relation $\delta$ of non-guessing automata can be equivalently be described as a function $\delta \colon Q \times \Sigma \to \Powfin(Q)$, where $\Powfin(Q)$ is the set of \emph{finite} subsets of $Q$. \end{corollary} In particular, this shows that the canonical non-guessing residual automaton has finite nondeterminism.
-It also shows that it is sufficient to consider \emph{finite unions} in Theorem~\ref{thm:non-guessing-residuals}, instead of uniformly supported unions.
+To better understand the structure of the canonical non-guessing residual automaton, we recall the following fact. \begin{lemma} For orbit-finite nominal sets $Q$, we have $\Powufs(Q) = \Powfin(Q)$. \end{lemma}

+As a consequence, the transition function of non-guessing automata can be written as $\delta \colon Q \times \Sigma \to \Powfin(Q)$.
+This shows that the canonical non-guessing residual automaton has finite nondeterminism.
+It also shows that it is sufficient to consider \emph{finite unions} in Theorem~\ref{thm:non-guessing-residuals}, instead of uniformly supported ones.